 When Whole Life Makes a Good Investment

 Properly structured whole life insurance is a good investment in your financial future for many reasons.
 If it is properly funded as part of a strategy known as the infinite banking concept®, whole life insurance becomes an extraordinary financial vehicle to create wealth.

 Now, please note that this is not some secret strategy or special product that only wealthy people can get.
-Actually, this strategy to using whole life insurance cash value is available for everyone that can pass a life insurance medical exam and background check.
+Actually, this strategy of using whole life insurance cash value is available for everyone that can pass a life insurance medical exam and background check.

-However, the problem is most people are completely unaware of utilizing whole life in this way.
+However, the problem is, most people are completely unaware of utilizing whole life in this way.
 Which is why we often hear the question,

 “Why have I never heard of this?”

 So, if you came here thinking you were going to find the typical canned answer to your question about whole life insurance being a good or bad investment, think again.
 If you stick with us, we will take you on a journey that will hopefully open your mind to new financial potentialities.

 Wealth coach, educator and entrepreneur, Robert Kiyosaki, author of Rich Dad, Poor Dad, puts it best when he says that the wealthy buy assets while the poor and middle class buy liabilities.

 Kiyosaki’s point isn’t hard to understand if you look at the fact that most people’s most valuable financial investment (and I use the term loosely) is the family home.
 He makes the point that, because your home doesn’t create any cash flow and yet costs you money in terms of expenses, therefore your home is not an asset.